 - Intention to Submit forms - two months prior to submission date, you should complete these forms and hand them in to the School PG Office, these will be copied for your file and sent to the College PG Office on your behalf.
 When these are received at the College PGO, the nomination of your examiners will be arranged so it is important to do this in good time so that all arrangements are in place for the examination of your thesis by the submission date.

-YOU MUST COMPLETE THREE FORMS (these can be found on the Academic Services website under the Research Degrees section:
+YOU MUST COMPLETE THREE FORMS (these can be found on the Academic Services website under the Research Degrees section - the forms on the Academic Services site are listed in alphabetical order:

-- Your abstract must be written directly onto this form in the space provided.
+- Your abstract must be written directly onto this form and should fit onto one side of A4.

 - You can adjust the font of the writing to make the most of the space available but make sure that it is no less than 10 points and legible!